Wednesday, July 2, 2025

 Sara's view of Lawrence, Kansas Territory from today's Mount Oread

-We’re spending March to December, 2025 observing how Sara saw the natural world around her as she braved Bushwhackers and primitive living conditions while enjoying the flora and fauna, particularly the native birds.
+We spent March to November, 2025 observing how Sara saw the natural world around her as she braved Bushwhackers and primitive living conditions while enjoying the flora and fauna, particularly the native birds.

-Below are links to the posts as the year progresses:
+Below are links to the posts over 2025.

 # 1 Bluebird by Rebecca Schnekenburger